Skip to content

 Troubleshooting

-• Install failed due to package manager check: use pnpm install.
+• Installation fails because the package manager is incorrect: use pnpm install.

-• Docs examples not updated: run pnpm run build-umd:prod, then restart pnpm run docs:dev.
+• Docs examples do not reflect source changes: run pnpm run build-umd:prod, then restart pnpm run docs:dev.